apache/predictionio/docs/manual/recommendation/quickstart.md

 First you need to [install PredictionIO {{site.pio_version}}]({{site.baseurl}}/install/)

+**0.8.2 contains schema changes from the previous versions, if you have installed the previous versions, you may need to clear both HBase and ElasticSearch.
+See more [here](../resources/schema-change.html).**

 Let's say you have installed PredictionIO at */home/yourname/predictionio/*.
 For convenience, add PredictionIO's binary command path to your PATH, i.e. /home/yourname/predictionio/bin: